 Your clients provide tons of personal financial data to mortgage companies during a real estate transaction.
-So how do you know your clients’ preapproval and home loan documents are protected, and what safeguards does their lender take?
+So how do you know your clients’ preapproval and home loan documents are protected, and what safeguards do their lenders take?
 Many mortgage lenders have systems in place to keep sensitive financial data safe from hackers.

 One of the best ways to help prevent personal data theft is continuous communication and education.
 Mortgage companies work to ensure their customers are aware of the prevalence and risk of online hacking and theft.
 The first step is to make sure home buyers know where cyber criminals are lurking and how to avoid them.
-Evelyn Freitas, a Loan Originator at Envoy Mortgage in Northern California, says that her company sends emails to customers reminding them to never wire funds without double-checking all information with their loan processor over the phone.
-Plus, Envoy loan processors have a disclaimer in their email signatures—written in red—that serves as yet another reminder.
-Additionally, loan applicants are sent videos throughout the transaction process educating them about loan document safety.
+Some companies send emails to customers reminding them to never wire funds without double-checking all information with their loan processors over the phone.
+And loan processors often have a disclaimer in their email signatures that serves as another reminder.
+Additionally, companies may send loan applicants videos throughout the transaction process educating them about loan document safety.

 Lastly, many mortgage lenders require their employees to attend annual training where they learn to recognize phishing scams and understand the importance of cyber security.
 Employees are also asked to forward all suspicious emails to their company’s IT department for investigation.
-Freitas states that Envoy’s IT department periodically sends employees training emails disguised as phishing attempts.
+Some companies’ IT departments even periodically send employees training emails disguised as phishing attempts.
 The goal, of course, is for the employee to spot the red flags and report the email to IT.
 If an employee believes the training email is legitimate and responds to it, the employee is notified of their error and sent to additional cyber security training.
 Mortgage lenders know the importance of informing employees whenever something new happens in the world of data hacking and cybercrime, so they may send information to keep them up to date on any new security issues.